obsidianmd/obsidian-help/en/Advanced topics/How Obsidian stores data.md

 ### System directory

 Obsidian also stores some information in the system directory.
-This is different per Operating System; on Mac it's `/Users/yourusername/Library/Application Support/obsidian`, on Windows `%APPDATA%\Obsidian\`, and `$XDG_CONFIG_HOME/Obsidian/` or `~/.config/Obsidian/` on Linux.
+This is different per Operating System; on macOS it's `/Users/yourusername/Library/Application Support/obsidian`, on Windows `%APPDATA%\Obsidian\`, and `$XDG_CONFIG_HOME/Obsidian/` or `~/.config/Obsidian/` on Linux.
 As a result, we recommend against creating a vault in this directory.

 Aside from that, though, you can create a vault anywhere your operating system will allow.
 Obsidian files sync fine with Dropbox, iCloud, OneDrive, git, and every other syncing service we've tried thus far.